Paul Vallone

-Early life and career
+Early life, education, and legal career

 Paul Vallone was the son of New York City Council Speaker Peter Vallone Sr.; the grandson of Judge Charles J. Vallone; and the brother of Peter Vallone Jr., a politician and judge.
 Paul Vallone attended high school at St. John's Preparatory School.
 He then graduated from Fordham University with a Bachelor of Arts and from St. John's University with a Juris Doctor.

 Prior to entering politics, Vallone served as the managing partner for the law firm of Vallone & Vallone, LLP.
 The firm was founded by his grandfather, Charles J. Vallone, in 1932.
 Both Vallone's father and his brother served on the New York City Council before he did.

-Political career
+Public service career

 Vallone first ran for the New York City Council in 2009, but came in third in the Democratic primary for the 19th district.
 In the 2013 Democratic primary election for the same seat, Vallone defeated Austin Shafran.
 He defeated Republican Party nominee Dennis Saffran in the general election.
 Vallone was re-elected in 2017.

 In 2021, Vallone ran for a municipal judgeship, but was defeated by Republican Joseph Kasper.

 After his City Council tenure ended due to term limits, Vallone served as the Deputy Commissioner of External Affairs for the New York City Department of Veterans' Services.